Alexandra Gucci Zarini: Launch of the Unity Bag for First Lady Melania Trump's Fostering The Future Initiative

-$115 Million Landmark Child Abuse Lawsuit against her Stepfather
+Child abuse lawsuit against her stepfather and family

 In September 2020, she had filed a lawsuit accusing her stepfather Joseph Ruffalo of sexually assaulting her over a period of 16 years from the age of 6 to the age of 22.
 She further claimed that her mother, Patricia Gucci, and her grandmother, Bruna Palombo, knew of the abuse and that both women threatened to disinherit her if she was not to remain quiet about it.
 Alexandra claimed that she believes Ruffalo blackmailed her mother Patricia and that her mothers fear of facing the same fate as her grandfather Aldo Gucci (going to prison for tax evasion) may have guided Patricia Gucci's decision to stay quiet.

 In addition to the civil lawsuit against Patricia Gucci, Joseph Ruffalo and Bruna Palombo, Alexandra filed complaints with the Beverly Hills Police Department, the Riverside County Sheriff's Department in California, the Thames Valley Police in England and the Federal Bureau of Investigation.
 All of these criminal investigations are still ongoing.

 In September 2025, in a landmark jury ruling, a Los Angeles jury awarded Alexandra Zarini $115 million in damages after finding her former stepfather, Joseph Ruffalo, liable for sexual abuse and emotional distress.
-Charges against her mother were dropped.
-Alexandra Gucci Zarini will be donating any award recovered to non--profit organizations working for the protection of children from child sexual abuse.
+Charges against her mother Patricia Gucci were dropped days before the jury trial.
+Alexandra Gucci Zarini will be donating any award recovered to non-profit organizations working for the protection of children from child sexual abuse.